Bridges & Crowns

 All-porcelain crowns are a good choice for front teeth because they provide the best natural color match.
 Although suitable for people with metal allergies, they are not as strong as porcelain-fused-to-metal crowns.

 In areas where esthetics are not a major concern (e.g., back molars), metal crowns are a good choice.
 Our dentists use high noble metals (gold or palladium) and never use base metals (nickel or chromium).
 Less tooth structure is removed when installing metal crowns and wear to opposing teeth is minimal once installed.
-Metal crowns withstand biting and chewing forces well; they rarely chip or break.
+Metal crowns withstand biting and chewing forces well as they rarely chip or break.

 How many appointments does it take to get a crown made?